Our Favourite Ocean Voyages

 The Caribbean Leeward Isles (The Windy Indies) also sits within the NE trade winds where you can get Force 4-7 for exciting blasts in deep blue seas.

 4. Southern Ocean Albatrosses & Incredible Wildlife on South Georgia

 If you want to combine hard core sailing in the Southern Ocean with an expedition to Antarctica and South Georgia then the annual Cape to Cape voyage on Bark Europa should be on your bucket list.
-Much desired by professional and amateur sailors, bird watchers, wildlife lovers, photographers and tall ship enthusiasts from all over the world, this 52 day voyage fills up almost as soon as it is announced. (the Cape to Cape dates will be announced in May 2017)
+Much desired by professional and amateur sailors, bird watchers, wildlife lovers, photographers and tall ship enthusiasts from all over the world, this 52 day voyage fills up almost as soon as it is announced.

 Whilst there are plenty of zodiac safaris and beach landings and stunning anchorages there is also a lot of sailing: Over 5500 miles of Southern Ocean sailing with the albatrosses - mostly downwind in the infamous Roaring Forties, Furious Fifties and even sixties latitudes travelling in the right direction for square riggers like Europa to really 'crack on'